Including a few tips from everyone's favorite wine connoisseur, John Legend.

 I recently was at a wake service for a family member when someone realized my grandmother’s corkscrew, probably from the 1960’s if I’m honest, had jammed.
 I prepared to excuse myself to run down to Rite Aid when my uncle surprised the entire crowd by opening the wine with a few home improvement tools in a nearby drawer.

-He started by twisting a common screw into the cork using a screwdriver – not deep into the bottle by any means, but enough so that most of the screw remained outside the cork.
+He started by twisting a screw into the cork using a screwdriver—not deep into the bottle, but enough so that most of the screw remained outside the cork.

 2) The Shoe Method:

-This works best with a shoe that has a higher profile to reach your ankle, as well as a shoe with an even-raised sole.
+This works best with a shoe that has a higher profile to reach your ankle, as well as a shoe with a raised sole.
 A leather loafer that a gentleman might wear to work is a great example.

 Make sure any wrapping around the cork is removed before you place it into your shoe.
 Holding the shoe against the bottom of your bottle, smack the shoe against a sturdy wall a few times.
-You’ll notice the cork will slowly inch out and you’ll be able to ease it out painlessly.
+You’ll notice the cork will slowly inch out and you’ll be able to ease it out.
+(Or, it will fire out in a burst of wine, and the bottle will start to foam, as in the video above.)

 3) The Car Keys Hack